jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 ```

 Beware, this function  is correct for radix 6 or  more.
 Finding why it
 is wrong for  a lower radix is  left as an exercise to  the reader.
+Or
+you can cheat and read the `examples` directory.

 Of  course, there  are also  formulas  to compute  π or  e, but  these
 formulas are infinite series, with  a convergence speed which can vary